 Communicate with your buyers

 If you anticipate that you won’t be able to fulfil orders within your processing times for any reason, be transparent with your buyers.
-You should provide your buyers with detailed updates as often as possible.
+Let your buyers know about delays and when you plan to dispatch their orders through Messages.
+Provide your buyers with detailed updates as often as possible.

 If you’re unable to meet a buyer’s deadline or if they don’t agree to the changed timeline, you can refund and cancel the order.